etan18/Obsidian-Notes/Cognitive Science/neurons.md

 When no synaptic input is observed, or the excitatory and inhibitory inputs cancel each other out, then the neuron will sill observe **spontaneous activity**, which is just the firing of the neuron at random times
 - If enough excitatory post-synaptic potential is received by the cell, then the cell will observe more action potentials than just the spontaneous activity.
 - If enough inhibitory post-synaptic potential is received, the cell will observe less action potentials, and if only ipsp is observed, the neuron will be suppressed altogether and exhibit no action potentials.

+## exocytosis
+Voltage-gated calcium ion channels at the axon terminal open in response to the axon potential, allowing an influx of Ca2+ ions.
+This enables **exocytosis**, which causes the release of vesicles containing neurotransmitters.
 #### neurotransmitters
 The exact "message" that is sent through the synapse when neurons fire is determined by the neurotransmitter.
 - Specific dendrites are coded to receive specific neurotransmitters